 B. Lesson #2: God can use our faults for His glory and our good.
-In my estimation, the purpose of the book of Esther is not to give us role models.
+In my estimation, as I mentioned earlier, the purpose of this book isn't to give us role models.
 If you pattern your life after Esther and Mordecai, you're in for heartache.
 God didn't give us Esther to show young women how to get a man, nor Mordecai to show men how to succeed in business.
 In this book God often works through them in spite of what they did, not because of it.